Hawaiian Monk Seals On Maui: Where To See Them Safely

 Native Hawaiians greatly respected monk seals.
 They saw them as sacred animals and symbols of the ocean's wealth.
 Ancient Hawaiians relied on sustainable fishing practices to coexist with these marine animals.
 European settlers came to Hawaii in the 1700s and 1800s and hunted monk seals for pelts and oil, reducing their population to dangerous levels.

-Curious Hawaiian monk seal underwater in Maui
+Hawaiian monk seal swimming underwater in clear Maui ocean with sunlight filtering through blue water.

 Sadly, the Hawaiian monk seal is one of the most endangered seal species in the world.
 They're listed as “Endangered” under the U.S. Endangered Species Act and by the International Union for Conservation of Nature (IUCN, 2015 assessment).

-Key Threats to Hawaiian Monk Seals in Hawaiʻi
+Main Threats to Hawaiian Monk Seals

 1. Habitat Loss: Rising sea levels and erosion caused by climate change are reducing the sandy beaches where monk seals rest and give birth.
 These areas are often where pups are born, making their preservation critical to the species' survival.